Skip to content

 Fast Probe Feed and Precise Probe Feed

-• Fast Probe Feed is the initial speed at which the tool will search for the tool length probe.
-This can be fairly fast, depending on your risk tolerance.
+• Fast Probe Feed is the initial speed at which the tool will search for the tool length probe, under 200 mm/min to start.

 • Precise Probe Feed is the lower speed at which the tool will search for the probe after initial contact.
 This movement will be a very short distance and should be kept to a fairly low speed for accuracy.